ultraio/docs-blockchain/docs/guides/Building Token Factories/creatingmetadata.md

 Once the CSV files and all related images/media files are present in the folder, you can process the folder for JSON creation.

-1. Drag & Drop the Folder onto the Executable
+1. In Windows you can drag and drop the folder onto the executable.
+For Mac and Linux you'll have to run the executable from the command line with the folder as the parameter.

     a.
 Watch the console window for errors.
     b.
 If errors have occurred, you can check the report generated after closing the application

 2. If there are no errors, an `upload.json` file will be generated in your root folder.